 Brownbill said the team likes to slip in little details they adore and see if they survive the process.
 “Once we inherited the character design and rig of, for example, Cruz.
 It’s a fairly blank slate in how we can make her look, in terms of the things we control.
 So with her personality and the personality of Cristela [Alonzo, voice of Cruz] is how animation can put its stamp on the character.
 Jay’s drawings included a little chip on Cruz’s tooth that was very endearing.
 So when modeling, the artist and I were wondering whether to keep it.
 We did a little experiment and it stayed in.
 We tried to showcase it as much as possible, with her smiles and smirks.”

-On Jackson Storm, the latest rival for hero Lightning McQueen in the film, I couldn’t stop thinking about the Batman/Joker dynamic his design has with McQueen, making him an “evil counterpart” like the famous DC Comics hero and villain.
+On Jackson Storm, the latest rival for hero Lightning McQueen in Cars 3, I couldn’t stop thinking about the Batman/Joker dynamic his design has with McQueen, making him an “evil counterpart” like the famous DC Comics hero and villain.
 Shuster agreed that their designers were deliberately in contrast but their rivalry wasn’t based on hate and Storm is less a villain than an antagonist.

 “In a way, it was kinda obvious what we had to do, which is design the opposite of McQueen, which meant hard, sharp, and angular.
 At the same time, Brian’s initial pitch was that yes, Storm is McQueen’s rival but he’s not necessarily evil.
 He’s kinda like McQueen, when he started out.
 He’s got the cockiness, he’s got the ego.
 He’s got a different way of presenting himself.
 He’s not a jerk or out to kill McQueen or whatever.
 He’s out for his own personal gain and doesn’t care what anyone else feels.
 Of course, then we paint him black and make him a weapon on wheels so he hopefully travels that line between ‘evil’ and ‘jerk.’”